 President and CEO, Walmart Latin America, India, and Africa

 Enrique Ostalé is executive vice president, president, and CEO of Walmart Latin America, India, and Africa as well as chairman of the board of directors of Walmart Mexico and Central America.
 He assumed this expanded role in February 2016 after serving as president and CEO of Walmart Mexico, Central America, and Latin America.
 From 2006 to February 2013, Enrique served as president and CEO of Walmart Chile.

 Samantha Pearson is a correspondent for the Wall Street Journal in Brazil and the former Financial Times correspondent in the country.
 After graduating from Cambridge University with a double-starred first in modern and medieval languages, she joined the FT in 2008 and won the Jones-Mauthner award in 2012 for international reporting.
 She has worked in London as the FT's UK retail correspondent and in New York as the U.S. equities correspondent.
 She joined the WSJ last year and now covers everything from politics to high frequency trading in Brazil.

 President and CEO, Americas Society/Council of the Americas

-Susan L. Segal was elected President and CEO of Americas Society/Council of the Americas in 2003 after having worked in the private sector with Latin America and other emerging markets for over 30 years.
-Prior to her appointment, Segal was a partner at Chase Capital Partners/J.P.
-Morgan Partners focusing on private equity in Latin America and pioneering early stage venture capital investing in the region.
+Susan Segal was elected president and CEO of the Americas Society and Council of the Americas in August 2003 after working in the private sector with Latin America and other emerging markets for over 30 years.
+Prior to her current position, she was a founding partner of her own investment and advisory group focused primarily on Latin America and the U.S. Hispanic sector.
+Previously, Segal was a partner and Latin American Group head at J.P.

 Hugo F. Villegas